 They already knew they had a lot of quirky things in common - they’re almost exactly the same age, for instance - but when they sat down to look at their finances, they discovered a few more.
 They were carrying almost exactly the same amount of debt; their car payments were off by pennies.

-Alex was a long-time Simple user, but Kate wasn’t convinced.
+Alex was a long-time Simple user, but Katie wasn’t convinced.
 (She laughs that Alex was talking about his bank on their early dates.
 “Who likes their bank this much?” she remembers thinking.)
-Kate was with one of the big banks and didn’t really see the difference, but Alex eventually persuaded her to try switching.
+Katie was with one of the big banks and didn’t really see the difference, but Alex eventually persuaded her to try switching.
 She did, and together they methodically plotted out their goals.
-They created budgets based on Kate’s new income, but with the ambitious goal to not only live on that new salary, but also pay down their debts.
+They created budgets based on Katie’s new income, but with the ambitious goal to not only live on that new salary, but also pay down their debts.

-Kate’s job loss was three years ago.
-Since then, Kate and Alex have not only paid off their combined $20,000 debt, they have saved $45,000, most of which will go towards a downpayment on a home.
+Katie’s job loss was three years ago.
+Since then, Katie and Alex have not only paid off their combined $20,000 debt, they have saved $45,000, most of which will go towards a downpayment on a home.

 They celebrated their accomplishment with a trip to Seattle, and they already have an eye on their next adventure: a honeymoon in Thailand!

 Katie and Alex, congratulations on your financial wins!
 We’re so happy to have played a part.